 Custom code is analyzed during the standard conversion process.
 With a bit of work, you can be sure your programs will run properly.
 However, since many tables are now obsolete, it is worth taking advantage of the SAP HANA database and improving the performance of your custom programs.

 7. Use the old transactions and ban SAP Fiori apps

 This is probably the most common trap I have ever seen in my SAP S/4HANA migration project.
 Since you’ve been using transactions for several years (decades maybe?), you’re very much used to your good old transactions (VA01, MIRO, F-02 depending on your module).
 Believe me, your consultants are also used to them!

-S/4 is indeed the biggest innovation SAP has published since SAP R/3 in the nineties.
+S/4 is undoubtedly one of the biggest innovation SAP has published since SAP R/3 in the nineties.
 Where some people will see a risk for their organization, others will see an opportunity to extend the potential of their information system.
 Early adopters have now demonstrated that S/4 migration and conversion projects can be successful and rewarding.
-There is no trap you can’t see coming.